 Section 3365.15 | Duties of chancellor and superintendent.

-The chancellor of higher education and the superintendent of public instruction jointly shall do all of the following:
+The chancellor of higher education and the department of education and workforce jointly shall do all of the following:

 (A) Adopt data reporting guidelines specifying the types of data that public and participating nonpublic secondary schools and public and participating private colleges, including eligible out-of-state colleges participating in the program, must annually collect, report, and track under division (G) of section 3365.04 and division (H) of section 3365.05 of the Revised Code.
 The types of data shall include all of the following: